Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

-{\bf The Line Network. } This is the other extreme case.
-Here, the price of anarchy {\em grows} and approaches 2 as the size of the SOW increases (Theorem~\ref{th: SPOALine}),.
-This is in contrast to the case of the complete graph where (as shown above) the SPOA {\em shrinks} and approaches 1 as the size of the SOW increases.
+{\bf The Line Network. } This is the other extreme.
+Here, the SPOA {\em grows} and approaches 2 as the size of the SOW increases (Theorem~\ref{th: SPOALine}).
+In contrast, in a complete graph (as shown above), the SPOA {\em shrinks} and approaches 1 as the size of the SOW increases.
 Intuitively, it seems that this 100\% increase (from the optimum) in the case of a line results from the growth of the diameter when $k$ grows.
-On the other hand, the disappearance of the price of anarchy (the convergence to 1) in the case of a complete graph seems to be coming from the increase in the connectivity.
+On the other hand, the disappearance of the price of anarchy (convergence to 1) in the case of a complete graph seems to result from the increase in connectivity.